robert-pat/space-sim/README.md

 TODOs:
 - Simulation
+  - Decide on & impl perminate simulation controls
-  - Add ability to step the simulation at the press of a key
+    - Step the simulation
+    - Add an object
-  - Create reliable way for the simulation to update at a certain frequency
+  - Decide how to control the simulation
+    - How to trigger redraw when window size changes